J3 Advisory Environmental Legal Indemnity Insurance

 Environmental insurance is a specialist form of coverage designed to protect against historical and ongoing risk.
 It protects leases, developers, lenders and investors where environmental liabilities remain.

-Historic land use, legacy contamination and evolving environmental regulation mean that environmental risk is now a common feature of property transactions.
-The responsibility for environmental losses can extend to parties beyond the original polluter, to the likes of landlords, leases and other property stakeholders, particularly on redevelopment and brownfield sites.
-While site investigations, risk assessments and remediation strategies form an essential part of the planning and development process, they do not always remove lender or investor concern in full.
+Historic land use, legacy contamination and evolving environmental regulation mean environmental risk is now a common feature of property transactions.
+Responsibility for environmental losses can extend beyond the original polluter to landowners, developers, lenders and other property stakeholders, particularly on redevelopment and brownfield sites.

-Cover can respond to onsite and offsite pollution claims and third-party bodily injury losses pre, during, or post construction if works do not totally eradicate issues and lead to future losses..
-By insulating the project from potentially material and unpredictable costs, the policy helps preserve development viability, maintain certainty of funding and protect asset value for up to 10 years and beyond.
+By insulating projects from potentially significant and unpredictable environmental costs, Environmental Insurance helps preserve development viability, maintain certainty of funding and protect asset value for up to ten years and beyond.

-J3 Advisory works alongside developers, lenders and legal advisers to structure environmental insurance that aligns with the specific risk profile of the site and the commercial requirements of the transaction.
-Each policy is approached on a bespoke basis, ensuring cover is proportionate, targeted and appropriate to the development strategy and funding structure.
+J3 Advisory works alongside developers, lenders, investors and legal advisers to structure Environmental Insurance that reflects the specific risk profile of each site and the requirements of the transaction.
+Every policy is approached on a bespoke basis, ensuring cover is proportionate, targeted and aligned with the development strategy and funding structure.

 Environmental Insurance FAQs